MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 Now, we also want to add a color bar for the two heatmaps.
 Right now, their colors are independently scaled from each other.
 We choose a scale that makes sense for both of them (in our case, we know data ranges only from 1 to 3) and assign that to both heatmaps.
-Then we create an `LColorbar` object with one of the heatmaps.
+Then we create an `Colorbar` object with one of the heatmaps.
 This way, the color bar copies color range and color map from that heatmap.

 We want to place the color bar to the right of the heatmaps, spanning the full